 - The PPIA Certificate of Completion will be processed and sent to you via email using the email address on your student profile.

 - Send us the required information using the link "Let us upload your results to Florida DFS for you" at the bottom of the course page.
-Alternatively, you can send a copy of your Certificate of Completion to the Florida DFS.

 - Get your fingerprints taken and pass the security check.